 Species: Eurasian Tree Sparrow, Passer montanus, or ETSP (sometimes called the European Tree Sparrow).
 Both sexes look alike.
-The adult has a reddish brown crown separated by a narrow white color, and prominent black spot on cheeks, short black bib, and trim build.
-The House Sparrow is larger, chunkier (larger head) and has a small white spot over the eye.
-However, ETSP can hybridize with House Sparrows (HOSP).
-Hybrid males and females are different from each other (like HOSP).
-Note: protected in Illinois.
+The adult has a reddish brown crown (rufous cap) separated by a narrow white color, and prominent black spot on white cheeks, short black bib, and trim build.

 Diet: Grains, weed and grass seeds, insects during breeding season and fruit (e.g., mulberry)

 Status under the Migratory Bird Treaty Act: The focus of the Migratory Bird Treaty Act is on protecting native birds, and the ETSP is introduced.
 Unlike House Sparrows and Starlings, they are not specifically excluded from protection, but they are also not on the list of protected birds.
 Many sources, including the State of Kentucky lists them as NOT being covered by the MBTA.
 HOWEVER, the ETSP IS protected in the State of Illinois, under the Wildlife Code (Chapter 520 ILCS 5.)
 That means you can't remove their nests, eggs or tra[adult birds.